Caregivers and the Importance of Self-Care

 The Alzheimer's Association has a checklist for caregivers designed to measure stress.
 Take the short quiz, here.

 Caregiving.com is a comprehensive resource for caregivers including a caregiver blogs, training tools, and webinars.
 The founder, Denise M. Brown, a certified caregiving coach, published a handbook for caregivers "The Caregiving Years: Six Stages to a Meaningful Journey".
-Read the six stages of caregiving, here.
+Visit this site to register for a free one-hour webinar.

 The National Alliance for Caregiving is an organization dedicated to research, policy, and advocacy for caregivers.
 They offer a selection of resources helpful to caregivers, here.

 To read more about the caregiving journey and what to expect at each stage of caregiving, read "Caregiver Journey Map: Supporting those with Alzheimer's and other dementias", published by AgingWell Hub, co-founded with Philips, a cross sector collaborative of the Global Social Enterprise Initiative (GSEI) at Georgetown University's McDonough School of Business.
 Download the book, here.

 The Alzheimer's Association offers support groups for the caregivers of persons with dementia.
 See if there's a support group in your area, here.

 Family Caregiver Alliance (FCA) is a secure online service for quality information, support, and resources for family caregivers of adults with chronic physical or cognitive conditions such as Alzheimer’s, stroke, Parkinson’s, and other illnesses.

 Creating Confident Caregivers® is an educational training program for family members who are caring for a person with a dementia related illness, such as Alzheimer’s Disease.
 The Creating Confident Caregivers® program has been proven to reduce caregiver stress by providing caregivers with useful tools and information.